-- (a) Resigned on 24 January 2020.

-- (b) Resigned on 19 September 2019.

-- (c) Appointed on 19 September 2019.

-- \ Executive directors of the Company are entitled to bonus payments which are determined based on certain percentage of the profit before taxation for the year of the Company's subsidiary.
+- (a) Resigned on 24 January 2020. - \ Executive director of the Company is entitled to bonus payments which are determined based on certain percentage of the profit before taxation for the year of the Company's subsidiary.

-The remuneration shown above represents remuneration received and receivable from the Group by these directors in their capacity as employees to the Group and/or in their capacity as the directors of the Company during the years ended 31 December 2020 and 2019.
-No directors waived or agreed to waive any emoluments during the years ended 31 December 2020 and 2019.
+The remuneration shown above represents remuneration received and receivable from the Group by these directors in their capacity as employees to the Group and/or in their capacity as the directors of the Company during the years ended 31 December 2021 and 2020.
+No directors waived or agreed to waive any emoluments during the years ended 31 December 2021 and 2020.